Craft Industrial Hemp: The Promise of Profitability

 Farmers are getting crushed by falling commodity prices on one side and rising input prices on the other.
 It's not rocket science: something has to change if farmers are to survive.
 Right now growing commodity crops looks like a going out of business strategy so it is not hard to see why Industrial Hemp is attracting so many new farmers willing to risk it all to try a more profitable crop.
 However, most farmers don't know what they are getting into.
 There is no business I know of where rules change constantly, the processing infrastructure is still hypothetical and each State gets to set their own regulations.
 On top of all that you still have to compete against a black market where rules are just inconveniences and you'll have to find a buyer through a broker "who knows a guy, who knows a guy who needs some flower..."
 Maybe Will Rodgers was right; farmers must be optimists.

 For over two years Chimney Rock Farms has been helping farmers make the transition to hemp.
 As an Organic farm for over a decade we too were getting hammered by falling food prices and rising costs, especially labor.
 While the commodity farmer pays one person to drive a tractor at about $13 an hour the transitioning hemp farmer is faced with much higher labor costs to transplant, tend and harvest each plant.
-Understanding how to manage these costs are critical to success of any farmer entering this business as we figure out how to scale this industry.
+Understanding how to manage these costs are critical to success of any farmer entering this business as we figure out how to scale this industry and grow hemp for CBD for biomass and hemp flower rich in CBD and full spectrum cannabinoids..

 Since our mission is to research and develop new methods and technologies to help small and midsize farmers become profitable, hemp was a natural transition crop for us as well.
 While we know industrial farming is necessary to "feed the world" what isn't well known is that commodity grain and beans are mainly a source of calories the world needs not necessarily the nutrition it must also have.
 For that fruits and vegetable farming will need to move closer to where people actually live for our agricultural system to become truly sustainable over the long run.
 We believe it will be necessary to re-localize much of our food system, including animal production, and to do that we are going to need a lot more farmers.
 If those farmers enter agriculture through hemp then we will have accomplished our mission.